greenaussie/docker_challenge/README.md

 # Docker challenges

+Challenges for learning [Docker](https://docker.com), a popular containerisation engine and management system.

 ## Docker Challenge 1

 __level 100:__

-Pick a Linux command line game (e.g. from this list https://linoxide.com/linux-how-to/linux-command-line-games/) and deploy it in a docker container.
+Pick a Linux command line game (e.g. [from this list](https://linoxide.com/linux-how-to/linux-command-line-games/) and deploy it in a docker container.
 Hint - it need an interactive terminal!
 Share your code in your private GitHub repo.

 ```bash
 cd challenge_1